DanMeyer/credo_temporal_dripper_demo/README.md

     - we want to keep retrying the service forever (so we can self-heal) BUT at increasing intervals (so we don't try every N seconds for 2 straight hours for every workflow)
 - circuit breaker around the external resource (stop trying for M minutes after N failures)
     - ideally can resume smartly for everyone after a success

+## Notes
+- Initially, I fed the prompt into ChatGPT and "negotiated" a solution plan
+    - e.g. I interrogated it about different rate limiting options before settling on the `dripper`
+- I let ChatGPT take a crack at building the whole thing.
+It did a pretty decent job - including suggesting setting up the fake little HTTP endpoints.
+That's probably something I wouldn't have necessarily hand-coded, but was happy to have generated for me (because it was a throwaway for development)
+- Then, I moved into cursor to code review, debug, etc
+- I spent at least an hour (maybe two?) wrestling with Docker/Temporal/Postgres settings.
+The root cause, I think, was that the `temporalio/auto-setup` image has changed a bit recently.
+It dropped support for SQLite, and some variable names changed.
+So Cursor and ChatGPT weren't super helpful with the ultimate solution: I had to find a canonical docker compose file from Temporal and work from that.
+Cursor was very helpful, though, at running Docker commands to spin things up, tear things down, and look at logs (all stuff that would eventually just be in my fingers)
+- ChatGPT hallucinated a few minor things, e.g. that `sleep` lived on the `workflow` instead of being an `asyncio` function.
+But there was pretty minimal debugging to do to get things running.

+# How to Configure and Run

 ## Quickstart